mcdemarco/cardpen/doc/examples.md

 The Scottish Sleuth card backs use two background images, one for the plaid (on the *card* element) and one for the magnifying glass (on the *bleed* element).
 The Clue Deck faces are similar, but without the plaid background, while the Dance Deck faces are simpler text, laid out something like the Pico example cards.

+Note that the logic of the Clue Deck is more complicated than that of the Dance Deck; the Clue Deck card list has many blank fields, and it uses Mustache instead of Handlebars for its template.

 ### Box